Shrivatsa-Deshmukh/neural-mass-sbi/README.md

 The Jansen-Rit model describes the mean membrane potential dynamics of a cortical column through three interacting neural populations — pyramidal cells, excitatory interneurons, and inhibitory interneurons — each modelled as a second-order linear system driven by a sigmoid nonlinearity.
 It is one of the canonical generative models for EEG oscillations and provides a well-understood testbed for parameter inference methods.

-The model is governed by five parameters:
+The model is governed by four parameters:

 | Parameter | Symbol | Prior range | Physiological interpretation |
 |-----------|--------|-------------|------------------------------|